-On Dam square you will find the biggest store of all called Bijenkorf a famous and recently modernised store with everything you can think off.
+On Dam square you will find the largest store of all called Bijenkorf a famous and recently modernised store with everything you can think off.
 There is a floor filled with lamps and mostly contemporary design and kitchen tools.
 But also many clothing brands, books parfum and many many more things.
-On one of the other corners of Dam you will find H&M with on the third floor the only H&M Home store in the Netherlands.
+On one of the other corners of Dam you will find H&M with on the third floor the only and tiny H&M Home store in the Netherlands.

 Just behind the Spui on Singel 391 you’ll find Zafra-Amsterdam a tiny beautiful restored store in a 16th century canal house.
 Filled with local designer items from all the big world cities.

-Options-Exchange and Stock Damrak 49
+Exchange and Stock Damrak 49

 H&M Home Dam

 HAY Nieuwezijds voorburgwal 326/close to Spui